NeedFrench

 • Ton sandwich au fromage fouette. – Your cheese sandwich stinks.

-See also How to Form Questions in French Using Interrogatives
+See also 20 Ways to say “I'M TIRED” in French

 To expand your French vocabulary and avoid common pitfalls, don’t miss this essential read.
 Useful French Vocabulary for Grocery